rocketbot-cl/yamlReader/README.md

 # yamlReader
-Module to read yaml files.
+Module to interact with yaml files.
+You can now read yaml files.

 ## Commands
 <ul class="commands_readme">